 A student will be placed on academic probation at the close of any enrollment period in which the student's cumulative grade point average falls below 2.00.
 The student will be removed from academic probation at the close of any enrollment period in which the student's cumulative grade point average is 2.00 or higher.

-Students on academic probation will be placed on academic suspension when their current semester AND fall or spring cumulative GPA are both below the required 2.00.
+Students on academic probation will be placed on academic suspension when their cumulative and current semester GPA are both below a 2.00.
+Any student placed on academic suspension will not be allowed to enroll the following semester.